Limited Company Conveyancers Panel

 What options are available when the initial product comes to the end of its term?

 Options are either the reversionary rate or a remortgage.
+We also allow for product transfers, only on new products after 9th April 2019.

 Can the arrangement fee be added to the loan?